-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in Medical Curriculum
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee

 For a variety of reasons, students in their senior year may not be able to complete all graduation requirements by the deadline specified by the Office of the Registrar.
 Such students may wish to participate in the commencement ceremony with their class and receive their certificate of graduation with the Doctor of Medicine degree at a later date when all requirements have been met.